-1 , T. , use the location they are planning to paddle in.
-BA are mandatory for paddlers who may be susceptible to capsizing.
-Typically, this would be Marathon Div 7 or below standard.
+1 T 1 1 standard.
 Ability is determined by the coach or session leader not by ranking.
 BA are mandatory for all paddlers in the dark.
 BA are mandatory for all paddlers at Club Sessions during Greewich Mean Time.
 BA's are mandatory for all paddlers during Saturday morning coached sessions.
-BA's are mandatory for all under 18-year- olds unless they have the appropriate ability to their coaches satisfaction.
+BA's are mandatory for all under 18-year- olds unless they have the appropriate ability to their coach's satisfaction.
 They must have a BA Exemption form signed by their Parental/ guardian & head coach.
 See club operation policy.
 When volunteers are on the bank consideration will be given to proximity to water and likelihood of falling in as to whether they wear buoyancy aids / life jackets.
-All members intending to go on the water should be able to swim 52 meters in canoeing clothing (including buoyancy aid).
-Paddling in the Dark Club Members Increased risk of collision with other Only members who are very unlikely to capsize (typically div 7 and above) should paddle in the dark.
-Ability is determined by club coach and considers the type of The session leader / group coach has the ultimate judgement as to weather a paddler can participate in paddling session in the dark.
+All members intending to go on the water should be able to swim 50 meters in canoeing clothing (including buoyancy aid).
+Paddling in the Dark Club Members Increased risk of collision with other paddlers, other river users and fixed objects, more difficult to locate paddlers in the water.
+Only members who are very unlikely to capsize (typically div 7 and above) should paddle in the dark.
+Ability is determined by club coach and considers the type of craft being paddled.
+It is not simply based on ranking alone.
+All paddlers must have a red flashing light affixed to the shoulder strap of their buoyancy aid.
+The session leader / group coach has the ultimate judgement as to weather a paddler can participate in paddling session in the dark.
+Land based training alternative options are available for all paddlers during club sessions in the dark.
 Club coaches and paddlers.
+If paddlers are in any doubt of their competence to paddle in the dark, they should consult with their coach prior to the session.
 Prior to session.